Master of Business Administration – Banking and Finance | Antonine University

 Program Learning Outcomes (PLOs)

-• apply risk management concepts in the banking field.
+• MBF6: Apply risk management and evaluation concepts within the banking sector.

 Job Prospects